Tony Vilgotsky: Biography

-Tony was born on July 14, 1980 in the Southern Russian city Rostov-on-Don.
+Tony was born on June 14, 1980, in the Southern Russian city Rostov-on-Don.
 He spent some time studying journalism at a local university and then started to work as a correspondent in a local daily newspaper.

 Since his adolescence, he admired the horror genre, which inspired him to begin writing horror stories himself.
 Two issues of his dark fantasy saga, The Chronicles of Skharn (Russian: Хроники Схарны), were published by Armada Publishing House in December 2008 and May 2009.
 The first of these novels landed on 7th position in Top 100 bestselling books of this publishing house of several years.
-Such phenomenal success of debut novel was unexpected even for author himself.
+Such success of debut novel was unexpected even for author himself.
 This book was nominated for prestigious Russian fiction award Roscon.
 The novel Evil Never Sleeps was nominated for one of the main awards of the fiction festival Star Bridge.
 Vilgotsky's next novel Little Shop of Horrors became one of the most anticipated Russian books of the following decade.
 His books were widely pirated and in 2010 somebody even hacked Vilgotsky's PC with intention to steal his new texts before their official release.

 The novels Eye of Satan, Suburban Necromancer and The Charmed Roads were released in 2012 by company Litres which is a department of biggest Russian publishing house Eksmo.

 During very long period Vilgotsky was the main author of Russian metal magazine Dark City.
 During this period he interviewed such bands like Amon Amarth, Das Ich, Crematory, Sopor Aeternus and the Ensemble of Shadows, Suicide Commando and many more.
 For some time he was a literary editor of Russian horror webzine The Darkness (Тьма) and continued to write for its successor, Darker magazine.
 Also, despite Vilgotsky is not a gay himself, his articles about different gay musicians often can be noticed in Russian LGBT-magazine Kvir.
 Also he works as translator and music observer in Russian version of Classic Rock magazine.